There had been a massive set of bookcases in her grandparents’ home for as long as she could remember.

 Now she was an adult, and as unloaded the books into boxes, she mused on how her pains were different.
 Emptying this house after her grandparents’ deaths was one of the most painful experiences she’d ever had.

-I bet grandfather mounted them to the wall, she thought as she gave one side a little shake to feel how heavy they were.
+I bet grandfather mounted them to the wall in case of earthquakes, she thought as she gave one side a little shake to gauge how heavy they were.

 The bookcase moved.